-22. A major impediment to progress in public health in many countries has been a lack of capacity to develop and implement evidence-based health policies and programmes.
-As part of the efforts to strengthen leadership, a leadership for health programme was launched to promote skills among midlevel and senior level public health officials in countries.
-So far, more than 50 future leaders in public health have graduated.
-The programme, offered in collaboration with the Harvard School of Public Health, aims to develop future leaders who can address, proactively, local and national health problems that have direct impact on population health.
+First round of the leadership for health programme January-March 2015

+Health, aims to develop future leaders who can address, proactively, local and national health problems that have direct impact on population health.
 Another leading initiative was the assessment of essential public health functions in the Region.
 Led by the Regional Director and advised by a global committee of renowned experts, this work established for Member States the specific functions of public health that are essential for the health and wellness of their populations.
 This was followed by the development of tools and self-assessment guides for countries to identify gaps in their public health capacity.
 The assessment was implemented in two countries as a pilot experience and will be rolled out to other countries of the Region.

-23. In the area of health governance, an initiative was launched to build capacity in health diplomacy.
+In the area of health governance, an initiative was launched to build capacity in health diplomacy.
 This concerns the negotiations that Member States engage in at global level, in particular, around health issues that affect all countries and that shape the global policy environment surrounding health.
 Annual seminars have brought together key players from ministries of health and foreign affairs, diplomats, parliamentarians and experts to discuss the key global health issues of the moment and to learn from each other.
 Year on year this has proved to be a most useful dialogue from which all participants learn and which is contributing to strengthening the relationship between health and foreign policy in the Region.
 Several countries are implementing national seminars and workshops.